 I have to realize I’m going through a withdrawal so cold turkey no contact was the right thing to do.
 All texting does is feed the addiction.
 I have to accept it’s over and let go.
 Hope and wishing are destructive.

 I have to stop idealizing him and what we had.
-He was far from perfect or perfect for me (just as I was not prefect for him) and what we had was not a perfect relationship or situation.
+He was far from perfect or perfect for me (just as I was not perfect for him) and what we had was not a perfect relationship or situation.
 There’s no such thing as truly perfect of course, but we were not even the best option for each other.
 I have to list out and remember all of the negative qualities and things that were wrong with us and the ways we were wrong for each other.

 The loss of him means loss of the things we did together and I need to fill the voids he left in my life.
 Even though we didn’t physically see each that often, texts were several times a day.
-Good morning, goodnight, and in between, and texting every other mundane thing we might be doing at the moment, or idea funny thought or story.
+Good morning, goodnight, and in between, and texting every other mundane thing we might be doing at the moment, or idea, funny thought, or story.

-He was my person for concerts, fun nights out, sporting events (even if it wasn’t my thing, and I might have said I don’t care, I really did enjoy going to those things with him just because I was with him) long trips out of state, restaurants, sex, talk about possible future adventures.
+He was my person for concerts, fun nights out, sporting events (even if it wasn’t my thing, and I might have said I don’t care, I really did enjoy going to those things with him just because I was with him) long trips out of state, restaurants, talk about possible future adventures.
 A lot of those things for him – the outings – are not voids without me because he does and always did do those things before me anyway and of course now he has someone new for all of that.